lisefrac/redtrilliumgardens.com/content/buy-plants.md

 - Lavender

 ### Non-native annuals - <strike>$3 each, or 2 for $5</strike> $2 each, or 3 for $5
+- Bell Peppers - Grand Bell Mix and California Wonder varieties
 - Tomatoes (slicing) - Super Beefsteak
 - Tomatoes (sauce/cooking) - San Marzano, Roma
 - Tomatoes (cherry) - Bicolor Cherry (pink/white at maturity), Sweetie (red), Chocolate Cherry (red/brown)
-- Bell Peppers - Grand Bell Mix and California Wonder varieties
 - Habaneros
-- Jalapeños - Early Jalapeño, Jalapeño M (only 1 left!)
+- Jalapeños - Early
 - Basil

 ## "What will you have available later in the year?"